 Opposite sex friends meet and innocently ask how you are doing.
 You let out a sigh and the story comes out innocently at first but with more justification as you continue.
-The friend interjects comments and adds her own experiences, “I understand!
+The friend interjects comments and adds his own experiences, “I understand!
 One time this happened to me…!”
-She offers sympathy, eye contact, a gentle touch, softly spoken condolences, reassurance, and an offer of more of her time.
-Perhaps she is struggling in her relationship too.
-Perhaps she is just lonely, either way, although neither of you realize it, the poison is injected sickening many of your relationships.
+He offers sympathy, eye contact, a gentle touch, softly spoken condolences, reassurance, and an offer of more of his time.
+Perhaps he is struggling in his relationship too.
+Perhaps he is just lonely; either way, although neither of you realize it, the poison is injected sickening many of your relationships.

 Misery Loves Company, but Only Light Extinguishes Darkness: